comingAlive/hardhat-jest-example/README.md

 In one terminal run `npx hardhat node`

 Then in another run `npm run test`

-Notes:

-- As is, the tests fail on purpose.
-This is to show the Solidity stack traces that Buidler enables!
-- The gas usage table may be incomplete (the gas report currently needs to run with the `--network localhost` flag; see below).

 ### Run Contract Tests and Generate Gas Usage Report